khanlab/cvpl_tools/_sources/GettingStarted/result_caching.rst.txt

 all at once.
 Think of the following cases where you may have encountered when writing a long-running image processing
 workflow:

-1. The cell density for each region in the scan is computed but the number does not match up with what's expected, so you want to display a heatmap in a graphical viewer showing cell density.
-The final results you got is text output in the console, requiring redoing the computation to display.
+1. The cell density for each region in the scan is computed, but the number does not match up with what's expected, so you want to debug by displaying a heatmap in a graphical viewer showing cell density.
+However, the intermediate result is lost so you need to recompute the density in order to draw the heatmap.

 2. Some error occurs and you need to find out why a step in the computation causes the issue, but it's rather difficult to understand what went wrong without displaying some intermediate results to aid debugging.